-"Darkness as material" is a doctoral research project by Mia Engberg.
-Mia is a doctoral candidate in Film and Media.
+"Darkness as material" is a PhD project by Mia Engberg.
+Mia is a PhD candidate in Film and Media.

 The project examines darkness and its potential as an affective material in cinematic expression.
 In this context, “darkness” refers to an imaginative space beyond the image; a place within the spectator, within the film maker or within the film itself where attention is expanded and the possibilities of the narrative seem limitless.
 The project endeavors to search for the essence of the cinematic experience, to encounter the place which French author and filmmaker Marguerite Duras describes as “the dark room where we are deaf and blind and passion is possible”.

 Aim and research questions

 The aim of the research project is to generate alternative, experimental modes and methods for both making and experiencing cinema; to create and propose new and sustainable processes to both the institution and the art of cinema; to explore film-making practices that are non-hierarchical, purposefully transgressive and sustainable for humans and for the planet.
 Research questions include:

 1) Is it possible to make a film that is not built on the objectification of the other?
 2) If film making could generate an aesthetic that dismantled the subject/object dichotomy, what would that film look/sound/feel like?

 3) What are possible methods for creating film narratives that move the cinematic experience from the flat screen into the interior darkness of the spectator?
 The work is inspired by feminist film theory, Buddhist thought, the aesthetics of minimalism, the attitude of punk-rock-do-it-yourself ideology.